shishir-paudel-ku/github-copilot-project/README.md

 # github-copilot-project

-This is just for getting copilot ready.
+This is just for getting copilot ready..